HUMANITIES 304

 You may work alone or with someone else creating a useful resource for current and future students of 20th-Century Humanities.
 Realize that this is a scholarly project, not an advertisement or fan page.
 Pick an appropriately manageable scope for the project and include all the key ingredients that you would provide for a paper: research, analysis, commentary, and whatever else would make this creation impressive and valuable.
 And then package this in ways appropriate for a web site (research gets registered in a Works Cited that may include hyperlinks, for example) and for an audience consisting of future students of this class.
 Do not just create a recycling dumpsite, that is, don't replicate what's already available.
 Instead, be sure to offer the one thing most lacking on the web: critical analysis -- not a full paper's worth, since that just invites plagiarism, but some sophisticated components of commentary.
 If you create a media project, give me a hard-copy of at least the textual portions (and perhaps the URL): I need to be writing somewhat intricate comments on the pages to return to you.

-If you choose this project because it seems easy and you think you can submit any old crap with a jpg of Picasso, you are doomed and will fail most miserably.
+If you choose this project because it seems easy and you think you can submit any old crap with some jpgs of Picasso and Bartok, you are doomed and will fail most miserably.
 If you take up this challenge heroically and meaningfully, it will show.

 Alternate Projects: